Skip to main content

 Etiquette Behind the Counter

-When you buy certain medicines in Japan, the staff aren’t just being cautious—they’re following the law.
+When you buy certain medicines in Japan, the staff aren't just being cautious—they're following the law.
 For many over-the-counter drugs, clerks are required to ask a few quick questions before ringing you up.
-It’s not personal, and it’s not suspicion—it’s regulation.
+It's not personal, and it's not suspicion—it's regulation.
+They'll usually ask whether you've taken similar medicine recently, if you're on any prescriptions, or if you've had allergic reactions before.

-It’s a small interaction, but it says a lot about Japan’s approach to safety: careful, consistent, and polite even when it feels procedural.
-And once you’ve made it through the checkout, you’ve already learned the hardest part—how Japan does care in the small details.
+Don't worry if your Japanese isn't perfect—many stores keep laminated cards with questions written out, so you can point or nod to answer.
+Some even have English or pictogram versions.
+It's a small interaction, but it says a lot about Japan's approach to safety: careful, consistent, and polite even when it feels procedural.
+And once you've made it through the checkout, you've already learned the hardest part—how Japan does care in the small details.

 Final Thoughts

 At first glance, the wall of medicine written in unfamiliar kanji can feel overwhelming.
-Yes—you’re in a different world, but that doesn’t mean you are in a place any more different than your home.
-And it’s not as foreign as it seems.
+Yes—you're in a different world, but that doesn't mean you are in a place any more different than your home.
+And it's not as foreign as it seems.
 Wherever you go, people live the same rhythms.
 They get sick, they heal, they look out for each other.
+Just because you don't know the language doesn't mean you have to suffer through a headache, a hangover, or a bad case of cramps.
+The remedies are here—you just needed to know where to look.
+And beneath the packaging, the politeness, and the procedures, you'll find something simple and universal: people in Japan genuinely care.

 Comments